njakkam/War-game/README.md

 # War-game
 This is card game called war.
 Its a 2 player game.
+Its branched read me.